tconbeer/harlequin-web/src/docs/contributing/adapter-guide.md

 You can use the [harlequin-adapter-template](https://github.com/tconbeer/harlequin-adapter-template) repo as a starting point for your adapter.
 It uses `MyAdapter` as a placeholder class name (along with `MyConnection` and `MyCursor`) and creates a plugin registered as `my-adapter`.

 Your adapter should require a compatible version of Harlequin as a dependency.
-We suggest using `harlequin = "^1.4"` as the dependency specification.
+We suggest using `harlequin = ">=1.4,<3"` as the dependency specification for a basic adapter; those implementing Lazy Catalogs or Interactions should use `harlequin = ">=1.25,<3"`.

 ### Making Your Adapter Discoverable as a Plug-in